Frequently Asked Questions

 Make sure roof drains are open and free of debris.
 Also, verify that any roof drain piping is stubbed to the exterior of the unit.

 Make sure gutters and downspouts are clean and free of debris.

-Inspect roof seams, window and door caulking.
-Make any required repairs before weather arrives so water cannot seep in during the time the unit is idle.
+Inspect roof seams, windows, and door caulking.
+Make any required repairs before the weather arrives so water cannot seep in during the time the unit is idle.

 It is imperative that the roof is cleared of all heavy snow loads during the winter.
-Flat roofs are inclined to collapse if the snow and ice builds up and becomes too heavy for the trailer.
+Flat roofs are inclined to collapse if the snow and ice build up and become too heavy for the trailer.

 - Check caulk around windows and doors and replace if necessary.

 - Check siding.
 Loose siding could suggest water damage or the growth of mold.
 Make sure fasteners and trim are tight.